awsdocs/amazon-ecr-user-guide/doc_source/set-repository-policy.md

 The account you are granting permissions to must have the Region you are creating the repository policy in enabled, otherwise an error will occur\.
    + For **IAM Entities**, select the roles or users under your AWS account to apply the statement to\.
 **Note**
-For more complicated repository policies that are not currently supported in the AWS Management Console, you can apply the policy with the [https://docs.aws.amazon.com/cli/latest/reference/ecr/set-repository-policy.html](https://docs.aws.amazon.com/cli/latest/reference/ecr/set-repository-policy.html) AWS CLI command\.
+For more complicated repository policies that are not currently supported in the AWSManagement Console, you can apply the policy with the [https://docs.aws.amazon.com/cli/latest/reference/ecr/set-repository-policy.html](https://docs.aws.amazon.com/cli/latest/reference/ecr/set-repository-policy.html) AWS CLI command\.

 1. For **Actions**, choose the scope of the Amazon ECR API operations that the policy statement should apply to from the list of individual API operations\.